A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we performed a kinematic analysis of the stellar velocity field for a high luminosity star sample from the \emph{Gaia} DR3 catalogue covering a large area of the Galactic plane, up to 10 kpc from the Sun.
+In this paper, we have performed a kinematic analysis of the stellar velocity field for a sample of high luminosity stars from the \emph{Gaia} DR3 catalogue covering a large area of the Galactic plane, up to 10 kpc from the Sun.
 However, we have restricted our interpretation to a heliocentric distance of up to 6 kpc, where our results appear to be most reliable.

-We used a new method for determining the kinematic parameters.
-It is based on the decomposition of the stellar velocity fields into a Taylor series up to the second order in the Galactocentric cylindrical coordinate system.
-We showed that the kinematic parameters obtained using this method are in good agreement with the result obtained in the framework of the Ogorodnikov-Milne model, Oort–Lindblad, and Gaussian process model \citep{Nelson2022}.
-In addition, thanks to our method, we were able to obtain, for the first time, reliable estimates of all of kinematic parameters as a function Galactocentric coordinates $R$ and $\theta$, including those parameters that cannot be obtained within the Ogorodnikov-Milne and Oort–Lindblad models.
-These parameters include the gradients of the radial, $\frac{1}{R}\frac{\partial V_R} {\partial \theta}$, and the azimuthal, $\frac{1}{R}\frac{\partial V_\theta} {\partial \theta}$, velocity along the coordinate angle $\theta$.
-In the framework of axisymmetric Galaxy rotation models, the values of those two parameters are assumed to be zero by the axisymmetric Galactic models, so that significant non-zero values of these parameters indicate the complexity of the Galaxy structure and demonstrate the kinematic features observed in the Galactic plane in the form of various extended, wavelike, and ring-like structures.
+We used a new statistical method based on the decomposition of the stellar velocity fields into a Taylor series up to the second order in the Galactocentric cylindrical coordinate system.
+We have shown that the kinematic parameters obtained by this method are in good agreement with the results obtained by means of the Ogorodnikov-Milne model, Oort–Lindblad, and Gaussian process models \citep{Nelson2022}.

-Our approach made it possible to obtain the values of all parameters not only in the Solar vicinity but also throughout large portions of the Galactic plane, up to 10 kpc from the Sun.
-However, we limited our interpretations to those points on the map that correspond to a heliocentric distance of up to 6 kpc, where our estimates appear most reliable.
-Also, the method we present makes it possible to determine and study the dependence of the stellar velocity field from Galactocentric distance $R$, azimuth $\theta$ and vertical coordinate $z$.
+Our method also provides additional kinematic parameters, including the gradients of the radial $\frac{1}{R}\frac{\partial V_R} {\partial \theta}$ and the azimuthal $\frac{1}{R}\frac{\partial V_\theta} {\partial \theta}$ velocity along the angle $\theta$, that cannot be derived by the Ogorodnikov-Milne and Oort-Lindblad models.
+These two parameters are assumed to be zero by the axisymmetric Galactic models, so that significant non-zero values are a signature of non-axisymmetric structures.

-We estimated the Oort constants $A$, $B$, $C$, $K$, and, for the first time, the second order partial derivatives of the stellar velocity field with respect to the Galactic coordinates $(R, \theta, Z)$.
+We have computed the Oort constants $A$, $B$, $C$, $K$, and, for the first time, the second order partial derivatives of the stellar velocity field with respect to the Galactic coordinates $(R, \theta, Z)$.

 The values of the kinematic parameters and the Oort constants for the Solar neighbourhood are listed in tables \ref{tab:kinematic_param} and \ref{tab:Oort_constant}, respectively.